 Watch a Broadway Show

-Nowhere does theater bigger or better than Broadway in NYC!
-Take a stroll through Manhattan's Theater District, offshooting the Times Square area, and you'll be spoiled for choice, with marquees set aglow with ads for the latest shows and stars (with Hollywood celebrities often stepping in for special Broadway stints).
-The choices are plentiful and ever-changing, with the hottest tickets requiring booking well in advance.
-Can't quite decide?
-Check out our picks for 5 must-see shows on Broadway for fall 2016 (and beyond) that'll give you some show ideas beyond just the much-buzzed-about Hamilton.
-Got kids in tow?
-Sneak a peek at our choices for 5 great Broadway shows for kids, for a production that the whole family's sure to enjoy.
+Nowhere does theater bigger or better than Broadway!
+Take a stroll through Manhattan's Theater District, off-shooting the Times Square area, and you'll be spoiled for choice, with marquees set aglow with ads for the latest shows and stars (with Hollywood celebrities often stepping in for unique Broadway stints).
+The options are plentiful and ever-changing, with the hottest tickets requiring booking well in advance.

 Take in The Met